Level algebras and $\boldsymbol{s}$-lecture hall polytopes: Background

-which is the usual Eulerian polynomial.
-These polynomials are known to be real-rooted and, hence, unimodal \cite{SavageVisontai}.
+The $\s$-Eulerian polynomials are known to be real-rooted and, hence, unimodal \cite{SavageVisontai}.

-These polytopes have been the subject of much additional study (see e.g. \cite{HibiOlsenTsuchiya-LHPGorensteinIDP,HibiOlsenTsuchiya-SelfDual,PensylSavage-Wreath,PensylSavage-Rational,SavageViswanathan-1/kEulerian}).
-Of particular interest are algebraic and geometric structural results such as Gorenstein and IDP results.
+In recent years, $\s$-lecture hall polytopes have been the subject of much additional study (see, e.g,. \cite{HibiOlsenTsuchiya-SelfDual,PensylSavage-Wreath,PensylSavage-Rational,SavageViswanathan-1/kEulerian}).
+Of particular interest are algebraic and geometric structural results such as Gorenstein and IDP.
 The second author along with Hibi and Tsuchiya in \cite{HibiOlsenTsuchiya-LHPGorensteinIDP} provide some Gorenstein results in particular circumstances.
 Additionally, the following theorem for IDP holds.

-\begin{theorem}[\cite{BrandenSolus}] $\Pbn$ has the IDP. \end{theorem}
+\begin{theorem}[{\cite[Theorem 2.1]{BrandenSolus}}] $\Pbn$ has the IDP. \end{theorem}

-A proof for the case of monotonic $\s$-sequences was given by the second author with Hibi and Tsuchiya in \cite{HibiOlsenTsuchiya-LHPGorensteinIDP} which Br\"{a}nd\'{e}n and Solus \cite{BrandenSolus} show can be extended to any $\s$ when they prove that all \emph{lecture hall order polytopes} have the IDP.
-Moreover, in \cite[Conj 5.4]{BraendenLeander} it is conjectured that for any $\s$, $\Pbn$ possesses a regular, unimodular triangulation.
+A proof for the case of monotonic $\s$-sequences was given by the second author with Hibi and Tsuchiya in \cite{HibiOlsenTsuchiya-LHPGorensteinIDP} which Br\"{a}nd\'{e}n and Solus \cite{BrandenSolus} show can be extended to any $\s$ when they prove that all \emph{$\s$-lecture hall order polytopes} have the IDP.
+Moreover, in \cite[Conjecture 5.4]{BraendenLeander} it is conjectured that for any $\s$, $\Pbn$ possesses a regular, unimodular triangulation.

 For a given $\s$, the \emph{$\s$-lecture hall cone} is defined to be